NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Finally, if `myAccountIndex` is valid, we use it to set the `myAccount` property of the `NetworkConnection` object.

-You can try it out by updating the example project's config, and running the
+You can try it out by updating the example project's config, and running the `my-account-example.ts` script again.

 If you haven't done it yet, delete the `myPlugin` field of your config in `packages/example-project/hardhat.config.ts`, and add this network config: